toluaina/toluaina.github.io/docs/tutorial/relationship-with-through-tables.md

 Each child node can have only one direct parent.

-We can specify the relationship between a parent and child node with the `relationship` property.
+We can specify the relationship between a parent and child node using the `relationship` property.

 ```JSON
 [